Version a deployed project#

 Fix the failing scenario#

-1. On the Design project, navigate to the Data Quality tab of the tx_prepared dataset.
+1. In the Design node project, open the tx_prepared dataset.

-5. Click Run Test to confirm the warning.
+6. Click Run Test to confirm it returns OK.

 Dataiku screenshot of a data quality rule.